 - Will you meet virtually with your students at a scheduled time for teaching and learning?

 “Synchronous” means you and students are “together” using an online platform or tool in real time.
 When you choose to teach in real time, you are deciding that a schedule will be set, you will teach at that time, and students will attend and be able to use and access the virtual space.
 If you want to design your course for instructor-student and student-student real time interaction, then you are planning synchronous learning.
-You and your students will need to learn to use WebEx.
-Other tools exist (e.g., Zoom, Teams) but WebEx is the tool supported by the University and is the best approach because of the support.
+You and your students will need to learn to use Zoom.
+Other tools exist but Zoom is the tool supported by the University and is the best approach because of the support.
 Do not tie your hands with synchronous learning if you plan to lecture, largely without interaction among students.

 - Will you set up the learning without scheduled meetings?